ncaew/RT5572-raspi3/README.md

 * STA Mode is passed.
 * AP Mode is passed.

+## On Rock64
+* Native build is ok. (maybe need build kernel for rock64 first)
+* Cross build do not test.
+* STA Mode do not test.
+* AP Mode do not test.

 ## Guide:
 * Modify this file to match your case:
 ```